 Under the authority of the President, through the Division of Student Affairs, the University has established rules for academic and personal conduct and to deny admission to applicants or continued enrollment to students who do not meet or maintain these standards.
 The university does, in addition, reserve the right to review any action taken by civil or student accountability authorities regarding UNO students or student organizations.
-Special conditions such as counseling and/or sanctions may be imposed on students or student organizations that are found in violation of these standards.
-A detailed description of these rules is available in the Student Accountability and Advocacy website, which can be accessed here: http://www.uno.edu/student-affairs/student-handbook-policies.aspx.
+Special conditions such as loss of privileges and/or sanctions may be imposed on students or student organizations that are found in violation of these standards.
+A detailed description of these rules is available in the Student Affairs website.
+The Student Handbook includes the Student Code of Conduct as well as other rules, regulations, and policies governing student life and all students are expected to review and be familiar with these policies which include Academic Dishonesty/Integrity.